Documenting Code

 mkdocs.yml

-file that mkdocs automatically created:# mkdocs.yml site_name: Made With ML site_url: https://madewithml.com/ repo_url: https://github.com/GokuMohandas/mlops-course/ nav: - Home: index.md - workflows: - main: tagifai/main.md - tagifai: - data: tagifai/data.md - evaluate: tagifai/evaluate.md - predict: tagifai/predict.md - train: tagifai/train.md - utils: tagifai/utils.md theme: readthedocs plugins: - mkdocstrings watch: - . # reload docs for any file changes
+file that mkdocs automatically created:site_name: Made With ML site_url: https://madewithml.com/ repo_url: https://github.com/GokuMohandas/Made-With-ML/ nav: - Home: index.md - madewithml: - data: madewithml/data.md - models: madewithml/models.md - train: madewithml/train.md - tune: madewithml/tune.md - evaluate: madewithml/evaluate.md - predict: madewithml/predict.md - serve: madewithml/serve.md - utils: madewithml/utils.md theme: readthedocs plugins: - mkdocstrings watch: - . # reload docs for any file changes

 -